Preventing Headlamp Bulb BreakageBruce Miller 2013

 Specifically, in the past, after replacing a headlamp bulb on the Bonnie, a new bulb frequently broke or separated from its base within a short time.
 This might happen to a couple of bulbs, one after the other.

-Both are true: a) Quebec paved roads are notoriously rough, and b) vintage junk occasionally vibrates.
+Both are true, that a) Quebec paved roads are notoriously rough, and b) vintage stuff occasionally vibrates.

 Perhaps with that in mind, although I'm not really sure how the idea came to me, but once, out of frustration at losing several bulbs one after the other, before I installed the next bulb, I dabbed a bit of grease onto the base's two contacts.